marlls1989/hbcn_constrainer/TESTING.md

 # HBCN Constrainer - Comprehensive Testing Suite

 This project includes a comprehensive test suite covering all aspects of the HBCN constrainer functionality.
-The tests are organized into unit tests, integration tests, and regression tests to ensure robust operation across various scenarios and use cases.
+The tests are organised into unit tests, integration tests, and regression tests to ensure robust operation across various scenarios and use cases.

 ## Test Suite Overview